ubccr/xdmod-ondemand/docs/recategorizing-applications.md

 ```

 Mark all the page impressions that have the general form as being modified
-so they can be reaggregated later:
+so they can be reaggregated later, since some may not have been modified
+because they were duplicates of ones that were deleted:

 ```sql
 UPDATE modw_ondemand.page_impressions